f5devcentral/f5-agility-labs-sslviz/docs/class1/appendix/appendix1.rst

 TLS is rarely the issue, but a sight or configuration error may render some sites inaccessible.

-Control the URL Filtering Database
+Control the URL Filtering database
 ----------------------------------

 To show the current status of the database: